Skip to content

 "database.password": "dbz-user",

-Instead of running multiple commands manually, we have a PowerShell script real-time.ps1 that automates the entire process, including:
+Instead of running multiple commands manually, we have a PowerShell script ./setup-realtime-prerequisites.ps1 that automates the prerequisite setup, including:

 βœ”οΈ Creating necessary tables in MySQL